Find Affordable College Courses

 Read More…

-University of Wisconsin - Stout landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree science technologies / technicians programs.
-Located in the distant town of Menomonie, UW - Stout is a public college with a moderately-sized student population.
+University of Wisconsin - Stout did quite well in this year’s ranking of the most popular places for science technologies / technicians students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the town of Menomonie, UW - Stout is a public school with a medium-sized student population.

 Of the 19 students majoring in science tech at UW - Stout, 42% are male and 58% are female.